Jacobo Sanz: Greece

 In July 2011, after a failed transfer to Celtic – the Scottish team had already shown interest in the player the previous summer– Jacobo joined several compatriots at Asteras Tripolis F.C. in Greece, signing a two-year contract.
 On 27 November, he was named Player of the match in a 2–0 home defeat of Olympiacos FC.

 On 21 April 2012, after the Super League season was over, Jacobo was released by Asteras supposedly to move to Everton in England, and had subsequent trials in the country with Charlton Athletic and Middlesbrough in the ensuing summer.
 Nothing came of it and, eventually, he stayed in Greece and joined PAOK FC for one year.

 On 18 November 2012, Jacobo was sent off in a game against Panathinaikos F.C. and, subsequently, was subjected to the club's disciplinary proceedings, being reinstated after issuing an apology.
 In June of the following year he renewed his contract for three more years but, in November, after a new case of misconduct, this time involving the club's trainer, was again suspended.
 Coach Huub Stevens commented on the incident: “There was an incident in yesterday’s training.
 Believe me, patience is the best way to deal with such matters, but it was not the first time he overreacted and that is unacceptable.
 That’s why we banned him from training until Monday.
 I hope he will reflect on his behaviour and learn from it”.

 Jacobo was loaned to CD Tenerife back in his country for the 2014–15 campaign.
 On 14 November, however, he left the club after having a confrontation with teammate Cristo González, also being deemed surplus to requirements at PAOK.

 On 17 January 2017, after years battling several injury problems, the 33-year-old Jacobo announced his retirement.
-He expressed a desire to remain connected to the sport as a goalkeeper coach, and started working in that capacity with Internacional de Madrid CF and Aarhus Gymnastikforening.
+He expressed a desire to remain connected to the sport as a goalkeeper coach, and started working in that capacity with Internacional de Madrid and Aarhus Gymnastikforening.